wmaciejak/aws-lambda-boilerplate/README.md

 ## Setup

-To setup the service, ensure that you have [terraform](https://www.terraform.io/) installed and [sec-hub-localstack](https://github.com/systems-engineering/sec-hub-localstack) service operational.
+To setup the service, ensure that you have [terraform](https://www.terraform.io/) installed and localstack service operational.

 If you're running the setup process locally, then execute the following block, otherwise you can skip it: